Person wearing glasses and a yellow sweater with a white collar, smiling at the camera.

 01

-By working in a relational psychodynamic way, we can visit your past to understand your present feelings and relationships.
-We explore your early childhood relationships to understand how connection and safety were learned or compromised.
-In the context of the therapy relationship, we have the opportunity to safely practice being vulnerable, and to notice how we relate to each other, including what allows our connection to flow and get stuck.
+Through relational psychodynamic therapy, we visit your early childhood relationships to understand how security and safety were cultivated or compromised.
+We learn what happened that led you to survive in the ways you did.
+In the context of the therapy relationship, we can safely practice being vulnerable.
+I invite us to notice how we relate to each other, including what allows our connection to flow and get stuck.

 02